lgtateos/gis540/tutorial/Mapping photographs.md

 4. Select the 'Analysis' tab at the top.

-5. If you don't already see a Python Window, click the small arrow next to "Python" and choose, Python Window.
+5. If you don't already see a Python Window, click the small arrow next to "Python" and choose Python Window.

-6. In the bottom of the Python Window, try out the command prompt.
+6. At the bottom of the Python Window, try out the command prompt.
 With the instructions below.

 ## 1. Play with Python
 Type each of the following lines of code at the *Python prompt* and observe the result: